 Cesar Vallejo College offers educational opportunities to anyone who has the interest, desire, and ability to pursue advanced study.
 A disability will not be used to deny admission to Cesar Vallejo College.
 Courses of study are offered at the Bachelor of Science Degree level.
 Applicants at a minimum must have a high school diploma or completion of GED.
+Transfer students will need to present Academic record from their original universities.
 If student is under the age of 18, they must secure Parent/Guardian signature.